-- The scoring criteria (see Attachment A) assume that water quality projects can also capture large volumes of water supply via infiltration through permeable soils to underlying groundwater basins.
-Due to local geology, the soils of the NSMB have very low permeability, and there is no usable groundwater basin. - The scoring assume that projects can be scaled to capture water from a large, urban area, yielding higher volumes of water.
+- The existing scoring criteria (see Attachment A) assumes that water quality projects can also capture large volumes of water supply via infiltration through permeable soils to underlying groundwater basins.
+Due to local geology, the soils of the NSMB have very low permeability, and there are only two very small groundwater basins: Malibu Valley and Thousand Oaks Area/Russell Valley. - The scoring criteria also assumes that projects can be scaled to capture water from a large, urban area, yielding higher volumes of water.
 However, urbanization and development in the NSMB, particularly the Santa Monica Mountains, is more distributed and along smaller tributary waterbodies throughout the mountains.
 Projects in the NSMB are smaller and lower volume than others in the greater Los Angeles Basin.

-- The scoring for the Water Supply Benefit area is heavily weighted on cost effectiveness with the highest score (13 points) awarded for producing water at less than the current cost of wholesale imported water (\$1,000 versus \$1,078 per acre-foot).
+- The scoring for the Water Supply Benefit area is heavily weighted on cost effectiveness with the highest score (13 points) awarded for producing water at less than the current cost of wholesale imported water.
 No water supply points are awarded for projects that produce less than 25 acre-feet at a unit cost of more than \$2,500 per acre-foot.
 In the NSMB, the smaller tributary areas yield projects that produce smaller volumes of water supply for comparable costs to improve water quality. - There are limited options for storage in the NSMB, and construction of underground cisterns or surface water storage is very expensive.
 Similarly, it is expensive to pipe and pump water captured on-site to nearby areas landscape irrigation.
-These substantial expenses increase the per acre-foot cost of the water supply.
+These substantial expenses increase the per acre-foot cost of the water supply. - The scoring criteria does not recognize the importance and value of water supply to support environmental flows and ecosystem function.

-Proposed Options to Amend Scoring Criteria for NSMB:
+Proposed Option to Amend Scoring Criteria for NSMB: